marmelab/react-admin/docs/Actions.md

 };
 ```

 The `onSuccess` function is called with the response from the `dataProvider` as argument.
-The `onError` function is called wit hthe error returned by the `dataProvider`.
+The `onError` function is called with the error returned by the `dataProvider`.

 React-admin provides the following hooks to handle most common side effects: